2010 Norway terror plot: Investigation and trial

 According to the Norwegian Police Security Service (PST), the men were thought to have planned to make bombs based on hydrogen peroxide.
-It was revealed that Jakobsen had contacted PST months prior to the arrest, and that he had functioned as their informant.
+Jakobsen had contacted PST months prior to the arrest and had functioned as their informant.
 Due to being under extensive surveillance, Norwegian police were able to replace the dangerous chemicals thought to be acquired by the cell with harmless ones.